jdbancal/replab/sphinx/index.rst

 Have a look at the :doc:`tutorials <tutorials/index>`!
 They have everything to get you started, from installation instructions to hands-on examples.

-The documentation of **RepLAB** is organized along 4 directions, following this `approach <https://www.divio.com/blog/documentation/>`_:
+The documentation of **RepLAB** is organized along `4 directions <https://www.divio.com/blog/documentation/>`_:

--  :doc:`Tutorials <tutorials/index>`: are short hands-on presentations that give you a taste of the goodness of **RepLAB**
+-  :doc:`Tutorials <tutorials/index>` are short hands-on presentations that give you a taste of the goodness of **RepLAB**
--  :doc:`How-to guides <howto/index>`: are concise recipes that show you how to achieve a specific goal
+-  :doc:`How-to guides <howto/index>` are concise recipes that show you how to achieve specific goals
--  :doc:`Topic guides <topic/index>`: are understanding-oriented presentations that explain the big picture and the key notions on which this software is built
+-  :doc:`Topic guides <topic/index>` are understanding-oriented presentations that explain the big picture and the key notions on which this software is built
--  :doc:`Technical reference <api/index>`: contains a complete and accurate description of each object of the library
+-  :doc:`Technical reference <api/index>` contains a complete and accurate description of each object of the library

 Work in progress
 ----------------